5

 Where the Folgore differs is that leather is no longer your only material choice.
 You can spec your electric Maserati with a mix of artificial leather and Econyl, which is a type of nylon made from old fishing nets and fabric scraps otherwise destined for landfill.
 It's really quite nice to the touch and still manages to look the part.

-The floor isn't really any higher than in the petrol version, so rear passengers enjoy a natural seating position, which is sometimes a bit knees-up in EVs.
+The floor isn't really any higher than in the petrol version, so rear passengers enjoy a natural seating position, which is sometimes a bit knees-up in other EVs.

 Space-wise, the interior isn’t notably compromised.
-You lose the space under the boot floor and there’s still a centre tunnel, but the floor isn’t uncomfortably high or have any strange lumps in it.
+You lose the space under the boot floor and there’s still a centre tunnel, but the floor isn’t uncomfortably high and doesn't have any strange lumps in it.
 A 535-litre boot is quite impressive, but under that long bonnet hides only disappointment: there’s no frunk.

 ENGINES & PERFORMANCE